8 min read

 This might look like:

-See what happens if you can make a romantic move during lunchtime, nap time for the kids, or in the morning before work when you’ve had a good night’s rest.
+See what happens if you can make a romantic move during lunchtime, nap time for the kids, or in the morning, when you’ve had a good night’s rest.

 Losing the spark happens for many reasons; we stop prioritising sex, suffer from low libido, or feel like sex is a chore.
 If you want to reboot your sex life, it’s important to take it in three steps:

-However, how to revive your sexless relationship might be more complicated than this, because our relationship with sex can be complicated.
-If you feel like you need more than just a few quick tips — you want and need the full solution, my online program Re:Desire, is what you need.
+However, how to revive your sexless relationship might be more complicated than this, because your relationship with sex can be complicated.
+If you feel like you need more than just a few quick tips — you want and need the full solution, my online program Re:Desire, is right for you.

 Re:Desire is a high-touch online experience, where you learn how to reduce pressure and stress and increase intimacy and desire.
-Applications for Re:Desire are opening reaaally soon.
-Read more about the program here and get on the waitlist so you find out first of all when the doors open.
+Based on sexological science, coaching & psychotherapeutic tools, and my extensive experience as a sex therapist and coach – it’s the best way to change your relationship with sex for the long-haul.
+Read more about the program here and fill out the short 2-question application.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|